idaholab/virtual_test_bed/doc/content/sfr/subchannel/toshiba_37_pin/toshiba_37_pin.md

 ### Executioner

 The executioner can be *Steady* or *Transient*.
-The tolerances are not really used in the subchannel problem.
+The tolerances which are set in the `[Executioner]` block are not used in the subchannel problem.

 !listing sfr/subchannel/toshiba_37_pin/toshiba_37_pin.i block=Executioner language=cpp

 ### MultiApp system

-A *MultiApp* is used for transferring the subchannel solution into a detailed mesh.
+A *MultiApp* is used for transferring the subchannel solution into a detailed mesh for visualization.

 !listing sfr/subchannel/toshiba_37_pin/toshiba_37_pin.i block=MultiApps language=cpp